-The stamp duty for a Sale and Purchase Agreement is often mistaken for the stamp duty for Instrument of Transfer.
-The stamp duty for the SPA is only RM10 per copy, while the stamp duty for MOT and DOA is calculated according to a fee structure of 1% to 4%.
+Stamp duty for a Sale and Purchase Agreement (SPA) is often mistaken for stamp duty for an Instrument of Transfer.
+The stamp duty for the SPA is only RM10 per copy, while the stamp duty for the Memorandum of Transfer (MOT) and Deed of Assignment (DOA) is calculated according to a fee structure of 1% to 4%.

-It’s also important to factor in the stamp duty owed for any loan agreement which may be entered into as part of a property purchase.
+It’s also important to factor in the stamp duty owed for any loan agreement that may be entered into as part of a property purchase.

 As an important legal document, the loan agreement is also liable for stamp duty.
 Stamp duty on a loan agreement is a flat 0.5% rate, applied to the full value of the loan.

 So, for a property priced at RM500,000, you would typically apply for a 90% loan (RM450,000) – as 10% of the property price will be for the down payment, which you would need to fork out yourself.

 A 100% loan is possible, but uncommon for most people.

 Thus, if you take out a loan of RM450,000 to cover your hypothetical property purchase above, you’re liable for a stamp duty of RM2,250 on that loan (0.5% x RM450,000).

 Let’s go through this step-by-step.
 For your hypothetical property worth RM500,000, this is how you calculate your total stamp duty for the instrument of transfer AND loan agreement:

 Stamp duty for instrument of transfer + Stamp duty on loan agreement = Total stamp duty to be paid